amichaelsen/data-science-interview-prep/practice/probability.md

 $$ \mathbb{E}((X-p)^2) = (0-p)^2(1-p) + (1-p)^2(p) = p(1-p)$$

 ### What is the binomial distribution?
 What are its parameters, mean, and variance?
- Given $n$ Bernoulli trials, let $X$ be the number of successes that occured, then $X$ has a binomial distribution, $X\sim Binom(n,p)$.
+ Given $n$ Bernoulli trials, let $X$ be the number of successes that occurred, then $X$ has a binomial distribution, $X\sim Binom(n,p)$.

 This is a **discrete** distribution, with probability mass function
 $$P(X=k) = {n \choose k} p^{k}(1-p)^{n-k}.$$

 where ${n \choose k}=\frac{n!}{k!(n-k)!}$ is the binomial coeffient.

 The expected value is the sum of the expected value for each Bernoulli trial, which is $p$, so $\mathbb{E}(X)=np$.
-Similarly, given the indepedence of the trials, the variance is $\text{Var}(X) = np(1-p)$.
+Similarly, given the independence of the trials, the variance is $\text{Var}(X) = np(1-p)$.

 ### What is the Poisson distribution?
 What are its parameters, mean, and variance?

-Given random events happening at a known average rate, the Poisson distribution model the probability of a given number of these random events occuring in a fixed interval (usually time).
-If $\lambda>0$ is the average number of events occuring in the time period, and $X$ is the number of these events occuring in an interval,
+Given random events happening at a known average rate, the Poisson distribution model the probability of a given number of these random events occurring in a fixed interval (usually time).
+If $\lambda>0$ is the average number of events occurring in the time period, and $X$ is the number of these events occurring in an interval,

 $$ \mathbb{P}(X=k) = \frac{\lambda^k e^{-\lambda}}{k!}.$$